-The order may also state that all actions and proceedings against the condemnor on account of the possession are stopped until the conclusion of the proceedings.
+The preliminary condemnation order may also state that all actions and proceedings against the condemnor related to the possession are stopped until the conclusion of the proceedings.
 However before the condemnor can take possession of the property, the condemnor must pay into court the amount of compensation claimed by the condemnee in the condemnee's statement of claim of just compensation.